5 Health Ministry Workers Test Positive For COVID - Jamaica Beacon

 Dr Tufton added that the Ministry of Health and Wellness continues to give support to staff, families, and the close contacts affected.
 He promised treatment, contact tracing and counselling.

-The ministry, earlier this month, disclosed that an employee at its Head Office Building in New Kingston tested positive for COVID-19, resulting in the testing of the ministry’s staff.
+The ministry, earlier this month, disclosed that an employee at its Head Office Building in New Kingston tested positive for COVID-19, resulting in the testing of other health ministry staff.

 The previous positive test also resulted in operations at the Head Office Building being suspended on April 17 to allow for a sanitization exercise in all the buildings.